akgupta2002D/SecondBrain/README.md

 * I will commit atleast once everyday on this repository as a show of commitment.

 # Steps to create each app
 1. Write a motivation behind why I want to create this app.
+Evaluate feasibility of this app.
 2. Write a rough specification in text file.
 Include how it is intended to work and other relevant things.
 3. Create a FlowChart regarding the app logic - Also include how it will sit in the overall secondBrain App.
+This will result in creating a flowchart that clearly defines views, URLs, templates required.
+We would also utilize UML diagrams to enhance the planning process.
+This phase would also require me to create the mockups for models.
 4. Create a Figma Diagram regarding the UI/UX.
 5. Start Building the app - document along the way.

 # First App - The Base Layout
 Motivation  - This is just a temporary structure of the second brain.
 Just so that we a dock for every app we will make moving on.